-For where we live, the steel roofing used as siding will provide ample protection against the several feet of snow we get every year.
+For where we live, the steel roofing used as siding is genius and will provide ample protection against the several feet of snow we get every year.

 The gambrel style is a very solid building style for heavy snow loads.
 It can easily handle 50 PSI of snow like we get in the Interior of Alaska, which means you don’t (usually) have to worry about removing snow from the structure throughout the winter.